unsw-cse-comp3900-9900-21T3/capstone-project-9900-h18b-aoligei/README.md

 # capstone-project-9900-h18b-aoligei
 -

-## The file work-diary contains the weekly work diary maintained by each member,
+## The file [Work-Diary](Work-Diary) contains the weekly work diary maintained by each member,
 ## Python + Django framework,  AWS mysql by default,

-### It is recommended to open two terminals (it is recommended that both need to be executed in a virtual environment)
+(It is recommended to open two terminals (it is recommended that both need to be executed in a virtual environment)
 ## 1. First, it needs to be executed in a virtual environment:
 ```.env
 source venv/bin/activate